mikerider2003/bsc_thesis_2025_sensor_fusion_detection/README.md

 ```

 ### Pre-processing
 The dataset is pre-processed to extract relevant features and annotations for training and evaluation.
-The pre-processing steps include:

 ## Methodology
 ### Single-Modal:
 #### PointPillars (LiDAR Only)
+Due to unforeseen delays arising from extensive debugging, the model is still under development and may be subject to further modifications.

 PointPillars is a state of the art LiDAR-based object detection model that uses a unique pillar-based representation of point clouds.

 ##### Pre-processing